sophiekoonin/localghost/content/posts/2020-09-01-documentation/index.md

 With Web 101, we broke everything up into sections so that a developer starting from the beginning could work all the way through, but someone with a bit more context could pick and choose the section that was most applicable to them.
 The advantage of this was that it’s also easy to link to particular sections from other documentation, so for example we have the section on developer environment setup linked from various READMEs.

-{{< img src="*/graphql-web101.png" alt="A section from Web 101 explaining what GraphQL is, with a link that says 'I'm familiar GraphQL, take me to the bit where I can write stuff'" >}}
+{{< img class="inset-image" src="*/graphql-web101.png" alt="A section from Web 101 explaining what GraphQL is, with a link that says 'I'm familiar GraphQL, take me to the bit where I can write stuff'" >}}

 Similarly, in a section on the basics of GraphQL, we have a link to skip to the actual tutorial work if the reader doesn’t need the primer on what GraphQL actually is.